daiy29/daiy29/README.md

 <p align='center'>
-  I'm a 3rd year computer science student at McMaster University, with an interest in full-stack development.
+  I'm a computer science student at McMaster University, with an interest in full-stack development.
 </p>

 <h2 align='center'>